danieljrmay/backdrop-rpm/README.md

 e.g. `/var/www/html` as would be usual when installing from source.
-Instead, the RPM convention is to follow the [Filesystem Hierarchy Standard](https://refspecs.linuxfoundation.org/fhs.shtml) which requires that the backdrop codebase are installed in the following locations:
+Instead, the RPM convention is to follow the [Filesystem Hierarchy Standard](https://refspecs.linuxfoundation.org/fhs.shtml) which requires that different parts of the backdrop codebase are installed in different locations:

 #### `/usr/share/backdrop` ####